Treblle/treblle-net/README.md

 ### Need to hide additional fields?

-If you want to expand the list of fields you want to hide, you can pass property names you want to hide by adding the ```AdditionalFieldsToMask``` property to your ```app.config``` file like in the example below.
+If you want to expand the list of fields you want to hide, you can pass property names you want to hide by adding the ```AdditionalFieldsToMask``` property to your ```Web.config``` file like in the example below.